- Evolving the blueprints -

 Carefully laying out our plant material onto the pre-treated linen.

-The end result is an evocative limited edition range available at The Collective Shop at the Watershed, V&A Waterfront or our online store.
+The end result is an evocative limited edition range available at The Collective at the Watershed, V&A Waterfront or our online store.